Restorative justice: Criticism

-Theoretical
+Restorative justice has generally not shown improvements for recidivism rates in violent crimes.

 According to Allison Morris, the following are some of the most common criticisms of restorative justice:

 Another critique of restorative justice suggests that professionals are often left out of the restorative justice conversation.
 Albert W. Dzur and Susan M. Olson argue that this sector of justice cannot be successful without professionals.
 They claim that professionals can aid in avoiding problems that come up with informal justice and propose the theory of democratic professionalism, where professionals are not just agents of the state – as traditional understandings would suggest – but as mediums, promoting community involvement while still protecting individuals' rights.

 Additionally, some critics like Gregory Shank and Paul Takagi see restorative justice as an incomplete model in that it fails to fix the fundamental, structural inequalities that make certain people more likely to be offenders than others.
 They and others question the structure of society and the fairness of institutional systems at their very core, pushing for addressing the root causes of many one-on-one offenses as well as for creating a socio-economic system that will be more conducive to harmonious, healthy living in general.

-Finally, some researchers agree that more research must be conducted to support the validity of restorative justice in schools, specifically in how it is implemented.
+Some researchers agree that more research must be conducted to support the validity of restorative justice in schools, specifically in how it is implemented.
 More exactly, restorative justice practices that are inconsistent, insufficient, or run out of funding tend to have the worst reputations for success.
 While many research studies support positive findings in restorative justice, continuing studies are still needed.

-Limitations and issues in practice

 Some judicial systems only recognize monetary restitution agreements.
-For instance, if victim and offender agree that the offender would pay $100 and mow the victim's lawn five times, the court would only recognize the $100 as restitution.
+For instance, if the victim and offender agree that the offender would pay $100 and mow the victim's lawn five times, the court would only recognize the $100 as restitution.
 Some agreements specify a larger monetary amount (e.g., $200) to be paid if the non-monetary restitution is not completed.
 Many jurisdictions cap the amount which a juvenile offender can be required to pay.
 Labor regulations typically limit the personal service tasks that can be performed by minors.
 In addition, personal service usually must be approved by the juvenile's parents.

-According to the Victim Offender Mediation Association, victims are not allowed to profit from restitution (the equivalent of punitive damages); only out-of-pocket losses (actual damages) can be recovered.
+According to the Victim Offender Mediation Association, victims are not allowed to profit from restitution or punitive damages; only out-of-pocket losses (actual damages) can be recovered.
 Courts can disallow unreasonable compensation arrangements.

 Both victim and offender can be hesitant to engage in victim–offender dialogue later in the criminal justice process.
 Once an offender starts serving a sentence, they may believe that the sentence is how they take responsibility for their actions rather than conversing with the victim.
 For victims, the trial and the sentencing of the offender may terminate the possibilities for discussion.
 For both offender and victim, victim–offender dialogue is limited in the amount of trust between the two parties.